joshuaspear/offline_rl_ope/README.md

 - [x] components/
   - [x] ImportanceSampler.py
   - [x] Policy.py
-- [ ] OPEEstimation
+- [x] OPEEstimation
   - [x] IS.py
   - [x] utils.py
-  - [ ] DirectMethod.py
+  - [x] DirectMethod.py*
-  - [ ] DoublyRobust.py
+  - [x] DoublyRobust.py
 - [ ] LowerBounds
 - [ ] api/d3rlpy

+* Insufficient functionality to test i.e., currently only wrapper classes are implemented for the OPEEstimation/DirectMethod.py

 #### Overview
-The core importance sampling functionality has been tested however, there still exists some funtionality for which unit tests have not been written.
-This functionality was deemed lower priority.
+Basic unit testing has been implemented for all the core functionality of the package.
 The d3rlpy/api for importance sampling adds minimal additional functionality therefore, it is likely to function as expected however, no sepcific unit testing has been implemented!

 **IMPORTANT**:
 * More documentation needs to be added however, please refer to examples/ for an illustration of the functionality